JagsJulia/Jags.jl/README.md

 After a Jagsmodel has been created, the workhorse function jags() is called to run the simulation, passing in the Jagsmodel, the data and the initialization for the chains.

+As Jags needs quite a few input files and produces several output files, these are all stored in a subdirectory of the working directory, typically called 'tmp'.

 The full signature of jags() is:
 ```
 function jags(